Program Faculty

 Associate Professor

 Shauna's research focuses broadly on social and emotional learning (SEL) for children, youth, and adults.
-As a former practitioner and family services professional, I blend practical experience with research to develop and test programs focused on the intersections of SEL, identity, and racial/social justice and study how each can be supported for children, youth, and adults in the context of relationships at school, at home, and in the community.
+As a former practitioner and family services professional, she blends practical experience with research to develop and test programs focused on the intersections of SEL, identity, and racial/social justice.
+She studies how each can be supported for children, youth, and adults in the context of relationships at school, at home, and in the community.

 Associated Faculty